Read time: 6 minutes

 Since its inception in 1998 CALM have been calling for improved guidance and oversight for the education sector on the management of distress that may present as challenging behaviour.
 In the absence of comprehensive Scottish guidance from Scottish Government, CALM produced and published a guidance for schools on how to develop and implement their own restrictive interventions reduction strategy and distributed it to schools in 2018.
 Subsequently, CALM staff have been invited to be part of the Scottish Government working group drawing up new guidance on the minimisation of the use of restraint and seclusion.
 And while we look forward to ensuring that guidance incorporates the findings of this and previous research, we also want to echo and underscore PABSS/CBF’s call for the government to work to “better understand the scale and nature of this issue by collecting data, commissioning research and to take immediate practical action to safeguard disabled children in schools and children’s services.”

-How you can help the movement
+How you can help

 To this end, there are a few actions you can take now to help ensure

 - Join the Restraint Reduction Network (RRN)!
 The Restraint Reduction Network steering group is a coalition of the individuals committed to reducing restrictive practices and protecting human rights.